The KPF SURFS-UP Survey I: Transmission Spectroscopy of WASP-76 b: Preparing the Spectra for High-Resolution Atmospheric Analysis

 After some experimentation, we found that removing 3 principal components ($k = 3$) best suppressed these systematic features while preserving the planetary signal.
 The absorption features from WASP-76 b were not strongly affected because they rapidly change with the orbital velocity of the planet, whereas the dominant systematic modes remained much more stationary in the stellar rest frame, making the two largely orthogonal in the PCA basis.
-We note that this additional cleaning step may not be necessary in the future if upgrades to the KPF DRP reduce the instrumental drift responsible for these artifacts.
+We emphasize that the choice of correction method had no discernible impact on the final atmospheric signals reported in this work.
+We also note that this additional cleaning step may not be necessary in the future if upgrades to the KPF DRP reduce the instrumental profile variations responsible for these artifacts.